-The Archbold Women’s Center offers patients densitometry, also known as a Dexa scan or Dexa Bone Mass Densitometry.
+The Archbold Women’s Center offers patients densitometry, also known as a DEXA scan or Dual-energy X-ray absorptiometry.
 The simple and painless procedure is the most accurate method for evaluating bone mass and detecting osteoporosis.
 Your physician will determine if you are a candidate for this test by assessing your risk factors.

 How Dexa scan works